 In controlled tests, merino base layers can be worn for 4–5 days before developing noticeable odour.
 Synthetic fabrics — even the treated anti-odour varieties (Polygiene, HeiQ Fresh) — typically develop noticeable odour after 2–3 days of active use.

 The practical consequence: with merino, you can carry 2 base layers for a 14-day trek.
 With standard synthetic, you need 3–4.
+That difference cascades into pack weight and how many laundry stops you have to plan around.

 Moisture Management and Drying